 COVID-19 vaccines are being delivered through GPs, hospital hubs, vaccination centres, community health services, Aboriginal Community Controlled Health Services and outreach programs to certain workplaces and residential care facilities.

-You can arrange an appointment at these locations close to the Yarra Ranges Shire:
+You can get the AstraZeneca vaccine at these locations close to the Yarra Ranges Shire:

 EACH COVID-19 vaccination clinics